-Below find 3 ways to have your students incorporate character traits into their writing.
+Below, find 3 lesson ideas that have students incorporate character traits into their writing.
 All students will need is a pencil, paper, and a little imagination!

 Rewrite a Story, Giving A Character a New Trait